SEPTEMBER 28-OCTOBER 21, 2018

 ARE YOU READY FOR SOME FOOTBALL?

-The historic Cotton Bowl Stadium hosts the AT&T Red River Shootout between the University of Texas and the University of Oklahoma.
+The historic Cotton Bowl Stadium hosts the AT&T Red River Shootout between the University of Texas and the University of Oklahoma on October 6.
 Whether you bleed orange or you’re a Boomer Sooner, this event’s one of the most anticipated days in college football.

 TIPS TO SAVE ON TIME AND MONEY